• Art Magazine

 12 street art and urban culture: art in public space

-Street art and graffiti have developed into influential art forms that bring creativity to the everyday urban environment.
-Wall paintings, public installations and socially motivated projects make art accessible to a wider audience and mirrors n opposite the energy and cultural change in today's society.
+Street art and graffiti have evolved into influential art forms, bringing creativity to the everyday urban environment.
+Murals, public installations, and socially motivated projects make art accessible to a wider audience and reflect the energy and cultural shift of contemporary society.

 Tape Art , Flash Mobs and Project Mapping have recently impressively emerged as special forms in order to point out current social issues.